 Adopted by the 67th WMA General Assembly, Taipei, Taiwan, October 2016

-The World Medical Association (WMA) notes with great concern the recent and repeated attacks on health care facilities, health care workers and patients in Syria, especially in Aleppo.
+The World Medical Association notes with great concern the repeated attacks on health care facilities, health personnel and patients since the beginning of the war in Syria in 2011.
 These attacks have killed and injured civilian people, and the most vulnerable among them, children and patients.
-Since the beginning of the war in Syria in 2011, an estimated 270 health care facilities have been attacked and 760 health care workers have been killed.
-The WMA is profoundly concerned by this development, as health care facilities and personnel should, according to the international law, be protected by the parties of the conflict.
+The WMA recalls that health care facilities and personnel must, according to the international law, be protected by all parties of the conflict.

-- Deeply regrets and condemns the recent and recurring bombings of the hospitals in Aleppo, considering these as a violation of human rights;
+- Deeply regrets and condemns the recurring attacks on health care facilities, health personnel and patients, considering these as a violation of human rights;

-- Reaffirms its statements on “Healthcare in Danger” and demands all countries to ensure the safety of healthcare personnel and patients in conflict situations;
+- Reaffirms its Declaration on the protection of healthcare in situation of violence and demands all countries to ensure the safety of healthcare personnel and patients in conflict situations;

 - Demands an immediate and impartial enquiry into the attacks against health care facilities and personnel, and actions taken against those responsible in accordance with domestic and international law.